Registration of a Food Premises

 If you undertake any storage, preparation, distribution and/or selling of food, you are a food business operator and need to register.
 Food businesses include restaurants, cafes, hotels, guest houses, bed and breakfasts, shops, supermarkets, staff canteens, market stalls, mobile catering vans, food delivery vans and home caterers.
 It also includes establishments under the control of different food business operators.

 Food business operators are required to register their new food business at least 28 days before opening.
+Please do not register the business until you have a business start date.

 It is a criminal offence not to register a food business unless exempt.
 Any person failing to register a food business may be prosecuted.